vimond/replay/plans.md

 * Or consider the manipulation API (subscribe/update methods) to be one object that doesn't change, and pass it down in the render prop.
 I.e. individual state property updates can be a matter isolated within each component.
 * updateProperty() can't be part of the VideoStreamer.
 Breaks the prop pass-down pattern.
 * We should also allow for non-magical state update subscription, maybe with wrapper/HOC component?
+* Block <VideoStreamer /> from invoking onStreamStateChange after unmount.

 Preparing the project/player for other purposes:

 * External player API (exposed from PlayerController).
 * For default player, a separate CSS build not including the demo app is needed.
 * CSS in JS with theme + prop based customisation.
 Change icons, colors, sizes.
 Override all styles?
+* Verify that Flow types are recognised in npm package consumers.
 * Documentation.

 Next leap year: